VMI hosts Dye and Samford

 VMI Keydets (5-10, 0-2 SoCon) at Samford Bulldogs (8-7, 2-0 SoCon)

-The Keydets are 0-2 against SoCon opponents.
-VMI has a 3-6 record in games decided by at least 10 points.
+The Keydets are 0-2 in conference matchups.
+VMI has a 3-6 record against teams over .500.

-The Bulldogs and Keydets meet Wednesday for the first time in conference play this season.
+The Bulldogs and Keydets square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Jaron Rillie is averaging 6.2 points for the Bulldogs.
-Ques Glover is averaging 13.8 points over the last 10 games for Samford.
+TOP PERFORMERS: Ques Glover is shooting 48.2% and averaging 13.8 points for the Bulldogs.
+Bubba Parham is averaging 1.7 made 3-pointers over the last 10 games for Samford.

-Sean Conway is scoring 15.0 points per game with 6.3 rebounds and 1.5 assists for the Keydets.
-Asher Woods is averaging 14.3 points over the past 10 games for VMI.
+Sean Conway is shooting 44.4% from beyond the arc with 2.7 made 3-pointers per game for the Keydets, while averaging 15 points and 6.3 rebounds.
+Asher Woods is shooting 42.0% and averaging 14.3 points over the last 10 games for VMI.

 LAST 10 GAMES: Bulldogs: 3-7, averaging 74.0 points, 32.5 rebounds, 11.4 assists, 6.5 steals and 3.0 blocks per game while shooting 42.8% from the field.
 Their opponents have averaged 74.3 points per game.